-There can’t be a person in the land who doesn’t have at least one credit or debit card in their wallet, and most of us will in fact have several.
-So that means millions and millions of cards and also millions of cards that expire.
+There can’t be a person in the country who doesn’t have at least one credit or debit card in their wallet, and most of us will in fact have several.
+So that means millions and millions of cards and also millions of cards that are expiring.

 1. Ice scraper

 While the UK may have been partially submerged this winter under a seemingly endless deluge of rain and the odd gale thrown in for good measure, there is still the odd occasion, which of course always catches everyone by surprise, when the mercury drops below freezing.

 While for many, this signifies a day off due to the inexplicable inability of the transport infrastructure to operate when the temperature drops below freezing, the hardy among us will still attempt to brave the elements by car, and if you don’t have a bottle of anti-freeze to hand, an expired credit card and some elbow grease can work miracles in removing the ice.

 You don’t need to be Martha Stewart to make something practical out of your expired cards, and what could be more useful than a stand for your Android phone or iPhone?
 These days, your smartphone is in fact a complete entertainment system, and if you ever find yourself with a spare couple of hours, then why not sit back and watch a movie on a simple stand made from your expired credit card?

 If you fancy yourself as a Mr Handyman around the house and suddenly find yourself minus your trusty tool box, then you can always use an expired card to apply filler to those nooks and crannies or grout tiles.
 While getting your hands dirty, you can always think how much money you are saving if you are doing this yourself and not paying someone else to do it.

 The crafty among you can also use an expired card to make a super cute, little notebook.
 Why not keep a notebook on ways to save money, using your expired credit card as a cover?